 - After 5 minutes, check if the chicken breasts are fully cooked.
 The meat should be opaque.
 If not, rest a little longer in the hot water.

-- Once cooked through, remove chicken breasts and run it under cold water or place in an ice bath to stop it from further cooking.
+- Once cooked through, remove chicken breasts and run them under cold water or place them in an ice bath to stop them from further cooking.
 Shred once cooled down.

 - Peel the cucumber and trim the ends.
 Cut the cucumber in half lengthwise and then again, so you have 4 long quarters.
-Deseed and thinly slice cucumber into matchstick-size pieces.
+Thinly slice into matchsticks.

 - Peel the carrots and shred with a julienne peeler.
-If you don’t have one, cut the carrot into thin matchsticks or use a mandoline to shred.
+If you don’t have one, cut the carrot into thin matchsticks or use a mandoline to shred it.

 - Wash and finely slice 2 sprigs of spring onion.

 - Wash and roughly chop the cilantro (coriander).